Steel Plate "Sport" Shooting

 Hopefully others will discover this "sport," and I think that many will be amazed how much fun it is to shoot cast bullets at long ranges with their regular rifles.

-Copyright 2004 by Wally Lucas.
+Copyright 2004 by Wally Lucas and/or chuckhawks.com.
 All rights reserved.